-Fiscal Sustainability Plan means an inventory of critical assets that are a part of the treatment works; an evaluation of the condition and performance of inventoried assets or asset groups; a certification that the recipient has evaluated and will be implementing water and energy conservation efforts as part of the plan; and a plan for maintaining, reporting, and as necessary, replacing the treatment works and a plan for funding such activities.
+Fiscal Sustainability Plan (FSP) a plan that is consistent with SRF Policy Guidelines includes (a) an inventory of critical assets that are a part of the treatment works; (b) an evaluation of the condition and performance of inventoried assets or asset groupings; (c) a certification that the Participant has evaluated and will be implementing water and energy conservation efforts as part of the plan; and (d) a plan for maintaining, repairing, and, as necessary, replacing the treatment works and a plan for funding such activities.
+Fiscal Sustainability Plan requirements shall be included in the required AMP, and an AMP certification will meet the requirements of both AMP and FSP.